-List of Marketing Mistakes Law Firms Should Avoid in 2018
+List of Marketing Mistakes Law Firms Should Avoid

 Hiring a web designer or development company that doesn’t have an SEO person in staff